nick00715/auto-fishc-roblox/README.md

 ```
 Step 3 use for fun!!!!
 ```
-Press the camera picture in the upper right corner before using.
+❗❗❗Press the camera picture in the upper right corner before using.

-Hold the rod before use.
+❗❗❗Hold the rod before use.
 ```
 P = start